 Skills: This box records the character's skills.
-List the skills vertically in the box, recording the skill's value directly to their right.
+Record the skill's value directly to the right of the skill in the list.
 The attribute the skill adds to is listed next to each skill.

 Equipment & Possessions: This box is used to record any tools, gear, vehicles, or weapons the character may acquire.
 It is recommended that military characters who have clearance on assignment items, draw a line between their regular possessions and those items.